 - Emits exponentially less radiation than the industry standard

 Micro C is a light, portable, surgically ergonomic handheld camera and synchronized receptor.
 Holding its handle, the surgeon directs fluoroscopy and digital imagery to the extremity and surgical field.
-The fluoroscope is controlled in the front of the device by the index finger with a trigger while digital pictures and video are controlled on the back of the device by the thumb with buttons.
+The surgeon controls both fluoroscopic and traditional capture utilizing the ergonomic trigger under the index finger.

 The image receptor/intensifier is thin, flat and also lightweight and portable; it can be positioned and easily manipulated behind the extremity being imaged.
 The extremity is placed on top of this broad, flat receptor and the Micro C is aimed at the extremity.